-If the TTP responds with a(CID #1389) failure indication, then the AP shall produce an Authentication frame with the Authentication algorithm number set to <ANA-1> and the Status set to 15 (Authentication rejected because of challenge failure).
-If the TTP responds with a(CID #1390) success indication (including the associated EAP-RP rMSK), then the AP shall generate its own nonce and construct an Authentication frame for the STA.
-This frame shall contain the FILS wrapped data which encapsulates EAP-Finish/Re-auth packet received from the TTP.
+If the Authentication Server responds with a(CID #1389) failure indication, then the AP shall produce an Authentication frame with the Authentication algorithm number set to [CID2100] “Fast Initial Link Setup authentication” <ANA-1> (see section 8.4.1.1) and the Status set to 15 (Authentication rejected because of challenge failure).
+If the Authentication Server responds with a(CID #1390) success indication (including the associated EAP-RP rMSK), then the AP shall generate its own nonce and construct an Authentication frame for the STA.
+This frame shall contain the FILS wrapped data which encapsulates EAP-Finish/Re-auth packet received from the Authentication Server.
 In addition, if PFS is used, the Element field of the Authentication frame sent by the AP contains the AP's ephemeral public key.
 In this frame, the AP shall set the Authentication sequence number to (2).[CID #1391 replaces 1251]

 If PFS is being used for the exchange, then the AP shall perform the group's scalar-op (see 11.3.4.1) with the STA's ephemeral public key and its own ephemeral private key to produce an ephemeral Diffie-Hellman shared secret, ss.